 Both the THDA and Metro grants have specific requirements and guidelines that must be met before funds are available under the grants.
-As of May 31, 2020, the Organization has not requested or received any funding under the terms of either the THDA and Metro grants.
+As of May 31, 2021, the Organization has requested and received funding of \$1,375,000 under the terms of the THDA and Metro grants, collectively.

 In addition to being awarded the THDA and Metro grants, the Organization obtained a construction loan with Regions Bank in August 2019 to cover any additional cost related to the Lindsley Building (the "Construction Loan").
 Under the terms of the Construction Loan, the Organization can borrow up to \$2,646,000 but not to exceed 50% of the loan to value of the Lindsley Building.
 The Construction Loan is secured by the land and building related to the Lindsley Building.
 On or before August 2022, the Construction Loan must be converted to a term loan with monthly installment payments of principal and interest to be paid over 240 months.
+Upon conversion of the Construction Loan, the maturity date of the new term loan will be 60 months from the conversion date.
 Interest on the Construction Loan is prime minus 4%.
-As of May 31, 2020 the interest rate on the Construction Loan was zero.
-As of May 31, 2020, \$437,696 was outstanding under the Construction Loan.
+As of May 31, 2021 the interest rate on the Construction Loan was zero.
+As of May 31, 2021, \$2,544,230 was outstanding under the Construction Loan.